Back to Rock Island

 The story of the attack in Man O War Bay preceded Bruns to Bridgetown, the newly established English capital on the south coast of Barbados.
 The crowd that gathered, as it always did when a new ship arrived in port, fearfully gave way as Bruns disembarked.
 The English landowners and settlers and their enslaved Africans and Irish indentures, who together outnumbered the English, knew that somehow Bruns and the Volle Maan had survived the attack of six white ships that were now wrecked and strewn across the rocks of Pirates Bay off the coast of Tobago.
 The lone survivor of the attacking ships, an Indian servant who had been plucked half dead from the Caribbean by a pirate ship whose captain needed someone to prepare his tea, told of a fearless sailor in a feathered hat, who, while clinging to the masthead of his doomed ship, repeatedly aimed and fired his pistol, until he was absorbed by the great cloud of red birds that confused and scattered the attackers.

 On a hot day in late August, they set sail on calm waters that had raged furiously just days before in a powerful hurricane, which had damaged all of the ships in the harbor except the Volle Maan.
-They sailed in the storm's wake until they reached the warm northward currents, which they would ride all the way up to New York, the name now given by the English to New Amsterdam, which Charles II had seized from the Dutch in 1664.
+They sailed in the storm's wake until they reached the warm northward currents, which they would ride all the way up to New York, the name given by the English to New Amsterdam, which Charles II had seized from the Dutch in 1664.
 But Bruns would not dock in New York.
 After he and Terendike Woo and the crew of maroons and their cargo of noisy birds skirted the Sandy Hook, they tacked west and lowered anchor near the little village teetering on the marshland that lay at the foot of the old trail the Lenape took from the Hackensack to the North River and which they called Communipaw.
 It was one place on the land where Bruns felt at ease.
 He was left alone, which he was everywhere now, and he liked hearing the sounds of the many languages spoken from different parts of the vast Dutch trading empire.
 And he took some particular, distant comfort in hearing the old Dutch language spoken here, across the harbor from English New York.
 Communipaw was a refuge for many, like Bruns, who had no homes elsewhere for any number of reasons.
-He liked this place of difference - different colors, different tongues - where there was no time to stay the same.
+He liked this place of difference - different colors, different tongues - where there seemed to be no time for anyone to be or stay the same.
 And then one night, while sitting in the corner of Bout’s tavern, with his dutiful parrot named “Kleenput” that day, and next to Terendike, who combed the feathers of a North American Cardinal he had befriended in an elm tree, Otto Bruns removed his hat when he was approached by a young couple who needed his help.

 Barbados.
 Not Port Royal.

-They renewed their vows at their place in the woods, inscribing a small rock with their initials and the moon and stars under which they knew each other.
+They renewed their vows at their place in the woods along the Pascack, inscribing a small rock with their initials and the moon and stars under which they knew each other.
 These trees filled with birds, next to clear running water bathing a rock island and brimming with fish and frogs, away from a world of people who were lost and fearful and who hated themselves and others, offered timeless sanctuary.
 Though they were to part, for now, this place in the woods would be with them and they would be with it past time itself.

 English Channel 1995 (304 years later)